clflushentitypacket/Quicktest/README.md

 Quicktest is a lightweight backtesting engine for quickly prototyping trading strategies.

 Instructions: Simply input signal and price dataframes and execute the report method in a Jupyter notebook for a lightning fast backtest.
-Below is a simple example of a price momentum strategy backtest which you may find in the examples folder
+Below is a simple example of a price momentum strategy backtest on energy future markets which you may find in the examples folder

 # Backtest
 ```python